breadboard-ai/breadboard/DEVELOPING.md

 You should see `code goes here` as output.

-:five: Build the awesome AI game or whatever it is you've dreamed up.
+:five: Build whatever it is you've dreamed up!

 The new package is configured as a private package by default.
 If you would like to publish it to `npm`, flip the `private` flag to `true` in `package.json`.